 Phantom Rattler Junior Ranger (Ages 4 and up)

 When you hike or ride a mule to Phantom Ranch, pick up the Phantom Ranch Junior Ranger Booklet from the canteen, campground, or Ranger Station.
 When you have completed the activities in the booklet, bring it to the Phantom Ranch Ranger Station to earn your badge, certificate, and free patch.

 Did you know that the Grand Canyon Pink Rattlesnake (Crotalus oreganus abyssus) is found only in the Grand Canyon?
 The Phantom Rattler Junior Ranger patch, with a pink rattlesnake, is a special patch that can only be earned by Junior Rangers who hike or ride the mules to Phantom Ranch, at the bottom of Grand Canyon.

 The Phantom Rattler program is available throughout the year.

 What to do when you finish your activities:

 Bring your completed booklet to a Visitor Center for review by a ranger.
 You will take a pledge and receive an official Grand Canyon Junior Ranger badge.If you bring your certificate to one of our park's non-profit book stores, you can purchase a custom sew-on patch to go with the award you received.

 Questions about our Junior Ranger program?
 Email us HERE

+Most activities are designed to be completed on site; therefore, we are not able to send digital or physical copies of the Junior Ranger book in advance of your visit.
 Please note that we are not able to mail badges to locations outside of the United States.